Fromage (Hannibal): Plot

 Lecter (Mads Mikkelsen) holds a session with Franklyn Froideveaux (Dan Fogler), who worries that his friend, Tobias Budge (Demore Barnes), may be a psychopath.
 However, Lecter is more concerned by Franklyn's growing obsession with his therapist.
 He notes that while Franklyn may not be a psychopath, he seems fascinated by the idea of it.
 He shares his concerns to Bedelia (Gillian Anderson), considering referring Franklyn to another psychiatrist.

 BAU is called for a new victim at a concert hall.
 The victim was a musician named Douglas Wilson, who had his throat opened and a cello neck inserted through his mouth.
 While using his "ability", Graham (Hugh Dancy) sees that the killer played the instrument inside the victim's corpse while he notes a figure in the empty seats, Garret Jacob Hobbs (Vladimir Cubrt).
-He confines his discoveries to Lecter, who deduces that the killer may have been serenading another killer.
+He confides his discoveries to Lecter, who deduces that the killer may have been serenading another killer.
 In another session, Franklyn tells Lecter that Tobias told him about planning to kill someone in the same method that Wilson was murdered and wonders why would he tell him, before realizing that Tobias did so he could tell Lecter.
 Lecter decides to pay a visit to Tobias' shop in Baltimore, claiming to need a catgut.